(410 ILCS 45/6.2)

 children for lead poisoning in conjunction with the school health

-physician, the child is potentially at high risk of lead poisoning.
+assistant, the child is potentially at high risk of lead poisoning.